Your newborn's first feeds

 Your baby's first poo

-The first poo your baby has will be black and sticky.
+The first poo your baby will be black and sticky.
 This is from the meconium that's in their digestive tract before birth.

 By day 2